TERMS AND CONDITIONS OF THIS AGREEMENT FOR FRAMELESS GLASS CURTAINS LTD.

 Delivery and installation dates are given as an indication only, and whilst the Company undertakes to use its best endeavours to comply with such date, TIME SHALL NOT BE IN THE ESSENCE OF THE CONTRACT and the Company shall not be responsible for any loss incurred by the Purchaser caused by accidents, fires, strikes, lock-outs, shortage of materials or other causes whether or not beyond the Company’s control.
 Once manufacturing is commenced cancellation of this contract can/will not be accepted.

-The anticipated delivery time is usually 6-8 weeks from receipt of signed contract, drawings and deposit in the case of specialist products this may be extended.
+The anticipated delivery time is usually a minimum of 7 – 9 weeks from receipt of signed contract, drawings and deposit in the case of specialist products this may be extended.
 The quoted period will run from the date all third-party approvals are received i.e. landlord, finance company, leaseholder permissions, planning etc. and a 50% deposit is paid.

 If the work is not commenced within the estimated installation period stated in the contract, the Purchaser may write by recorded delivery, requiring the work to be completed within six weeks, or longer at the Purchaser’s discretion.